lukeprofits/Monero_Payment_Request_Standard/README.md

 (text here)

 ### Change Indicator URL
-The `change_indicator_url` is an optional field designed for merchants who wish to have the flexibility to request modifications to an existing payment request. **It's important to note that the merchant cannot enforce these changes.** When a change is requested, all related automatic payments are paused until the customer reviews and either confirms or rejects the changes.
+The `change_indicator_url` is an optional field designed for merchants who wish to have the flexibility to request modifications to an existing payment request. **It's important to note that the merchant cannot enforce these changes.** When a change is requested, all related automatic payments are paused until the customer reviews and either confirms or rejects the changes (canceling the payment request).

 #### Key Features and Constraints